qibebt-bioinfo/meta-storms/README.md

 | OTU_2             | 17        |
 | OTU_3             | 38        |

-A sample list is a plain-text file for listing multiple samples (by –l) as Meta-Storms 2 input, which consists of two columns: the sample IDs and the directories of samples’ "*classification.txt*” files, e.g.
+A sample list is a plain-text file for listing multiple samples (by –l) as Meta-Storms 2 input, which consists of two columns: the sample IDs and the directories of samples’ "classification.txt" files, e.g.

 | **Sample_1** | /home/data/single_sample/Sample_2/classification.txt |
 | ------------ | ---------------------------------------------------- |